crypto523/verified-consensus/docs/description_and_informal_proof.md

 The activation queue also requires aggregation over the entire validator set, and we have a two-phase process for this aggregation which is computed over two subsequent `process_epoch` calls.
 See the _Activation Queue_ section below.

+Other aggregate values include the `churn_limit`, the exit queue, and the base rewards, which are derived from other caches described below (see _Exit Cache_, _Base Reward Cache_ below).

 ## Modified `BeaconState`